 Once the user submits the form, pass the user identifier and code to your backend (Step 4).

 Once your backend receives the passcode, you can authenticate the TOTP code to obtain user tokens.
 Send a passcode along with the user identifier as a part of POST request to /auth/totp/authenticate.
 If successful, this call returns user tokens; otherwise, an error.
+The tokens must be validated as described here.

 import fetch from 'node-fetch';